mi-hol/Labrador/README.md

 # Collaboration
 If you want to submit a Pull Request, bug report, or feature request, please feel free to do so here at GitHub.
-If you just want to say hello and remind me that people are actually using my product (or if you just don't want to make a GitHub account), please email admin@espotek.com
+If you just want to say hello and remind me that people are actually using my product, please email admin@espotek.com

 Thanks to all.
 ~Chris